Richard Oastler: Memorials

 A statue of Richard Oastler in Oastler Square, Bradford.

 At the nadir of Oastler's fortunes in 1840, the Leeds Intelligencer told its readers "Important religious, moral, and social consequences have been the fruits of his herculean labours, and it is probable that posterity will decree him a statue".
 After Oastler's death a national subscription was raised for a permanent memorial to Oastler.
 The Intelligencer, supporting this, noted that the Ten Hour Act had been so beneficial that it could not serve as that memorial.
 The ten-hour day was now accepted as normal and proper: consequently it was now passing from remembrance that "the agitation in favour of it was by no means well received, and the struggle that won it was a hard one".

 A plaque commemorating Oastler, in Leeds.

 The money to erect a statue was raised (somewhat delayed by the Cotton Famine) and the West Riding town in which the statue was to be erected was voted for by subscribers, Bradford being the overwhelming preference.
 The statue was unveiled in Forster Square, Bradford (in front of the railway station) on Whit Saturday 1869 by the former Lord Ashley, now Lord Shaftesbury.
 Church bells were rung and all places of business in Bradford were shut for the occasion.
 It was estimated that the preliminary procession had involved about 30,000; the crowds at the ceremony and along the procession route totalling over 100,000.
 The figures, sculpted by John Birnie Philip, were cast from three tons of bronze and cost £1,500.
-A public house (previously a chapel) in Park Street Market, Brighouse, and a school in the Armley district of Leeds, West Yorkshire, also bear his name.
+A public house (previously a chapel) in Park Street Market, Brighouse, and a school in the Armley district of Leeds, West Yorkshire, also bears his name, as does a building on the University of Huddersfield's Queensgate campus.